-activities within the College's Advancement/ Development Office.
-Plans, organizes, and manages the grant development functions of the College's Advancement Office, including overseeing all grant-seeking and grant stewardship for both the College and Thaddeus Stevens Foundation.
+Plans, organizes, and manages all grant development functions of the College's Advancement/Development Office, including overseeing all grant-seeking and grant stewardship for both the College and Thaddeus Stevens Foundation.
+Researches and cultivates prospective grantmakers; works with administration, faculty, staff to manage grant-funded projects; and prepares and submits all grant reports.
+Helps design and oversee all Development Office publications.